Create a trust to leave your assets to your loved ones

-Use a living trust to efficiently leave your assets to your loved ones without public probate court involvement.
+Use a living trust to leave assets to your loved ones without going through public probate court.

 “After creating the Etsy store of my dreams, I realized that I needed to form a business LLC, business bank account, and a plan if (god forbid) something happened to me.
 I feel empowered knowing my small business will be in good hands with a trust, managed privately by the trustee I choose, and not by a public court.”